Tuesday, November 11, 2025

 OLD AUSTIN

 My hormones have been running pretty high these last couple of years.
 My tolerance for bullshit is low.
 Call a bitch a bitch—that's my motto now, let the chips fall where they fucking may.
 It just hurts so bad because this town was, at one time, so cool.
-Good herb, fine pussy, low rents and all, or comparatively low compared to now that everyone has moved here.
+Good herb, fine pussy, low rents and all, or comparatively low to now that everyone has moved here.
 The growth is mind-boggling even if the selection of women has improved from very good to excellent.
 Even on what may otherwise be a bad day in River City you can see some really fine hos.

 Swimming at Barton Springs, drinking at Scholz’s, sitting on the Capitol lawn in the twilight of a spring evening, doobie in my hand, that was the old Austin for me.
 State troopers were too intimidated to say anything, they didn't want to seem like hicks.
 Today you try that shit on the Texas Capitol grounds and you may end up dead.

 For me personally the memory of a time is actually mostly audio.
 The de rigueur L.P. for my early years in the World Capital of Live Music was Rumours, you just couldn’t get Fleetwood Mac out of your head, even today "Rhiannon" or "Landslide" playing somewhere can still make me stop and just listen.
 Some of my memories of the old town are visual but most of those came after getting high and technically don't count because tripping is not real.
 Just call me Old School.
-Those were still some of the best times of my life.

-Springsteen with Clarence Clemons, thank you very much, and the Beach Boys, both at the Super Drum on campus, back in the prior day, like mid-80s.
+Springsteen with Clarence Clemons, thank you very much, and the Beach Boys, both at the Super Drum on campus, back in the prior day, like early 80s.
 Junior Walker maybe five years before that, at Antone’s, a long long time ago in a different town.
 Later, in Africa on my pilgrimage to see the motherland, just for the record the most significant music was "Baker Street" by Gerry Rafferty.
 The last few years?
 Also British, it’s Simply Red, "Holding Back the Years."
 Looking back now at whatever this is, memoir or confession, that was the “old Austin,” back in the day.
 The town just isn't the same anymore.
 Let me ask you a question, this may seem incongruous:

 You ever ride the Number 1?

 If you want to get a quick and dirty view of what River City has become you just need to take the Number 1 Bus.
 The route starts somewhere far south in, like, almost San Antonio?
 Comes up Congress Avenue past new and trendy shops, restaurants, saloons.
 Crosses the river, past the Capitol, past the Governor’s Mansion, past the Travis County Courthouse, past the UT campus, then past the State Hospital—and rolls by the headquarters of the Texas Rangers.
-Look for a building with antennae like a crawling and repugnant bug.
+Look for a building with antennae like a crawling and repugnant insect.

 The #1 covers many of the social services stops in town, then and now, if you're unemployed or “at risk” or just out of your fucking mind which has always been a significant demographic in ATX.
 The head-jobs and druggies used to mostly come out at night but my most formative experience in Austin, in almost a half-century, actually took place during the day and south of the river where there’s usually less chance of mischief.

 It was a Saturday, late morning, coming back on foot from Big Stacy Pool on the edge of Travis Heights?
-So, like, you walk up the hill from the pool to Congress Avenue and there’s this little park on the corner, across from what was a X-rated theater, now a tech start-up, remember what it was like back in the day?
+So, like, you walk up the hill from the pool to South Congress and there’s this little park on the corner, across from what was a X-rated theater, now a tech start-up, remember what it was like back in the day?

-On the opposite side of the street from that nursing home, you know the location, you could almost smell the pee from inside when you walked by outside?
+On the opposite side of the street from that nursing home, you know the location, you could almost smell the dried pee from inside when you walked by on the sidewalk?
 So, like, homeless have always used the park as a place to hang out during the day, especially when it’s hot, which is like most of the year.
 Cops are usually not too far away waiting for a chance to bust some balls or break some heads.
 If memory serves me this was like right around where that Biblebelt East Texas white boy State Senator, Nixon was his name, same party but no relation to the former president, got busted as a John back in the day.

 Now you remember?

-He picked up what he thought was a working girl but she was actually carrying a badge in her panties.
+He picked up what he thought was a working girl but she was actually carrying a badge in her panties!
 That may have been before your time if, like so many, you’re new to River City.

 So, like, a lot of hookers work or worked the South Congress area after the Eastside became just another part of Hipsterland.
-That was kind of the way things were beginning to roll even in Old Austin, back in the day.
+That was kind of the way things were beginning to roll in Old Austin, back in the day.
 So, like, this was the turn of the century, turn of the millennium, 2000, or just before, and on the bus my preference is always to sit up front, like, to watch the road?

 Sometimes chat with the driver, like, if he’s got anything to say?
 Some of the drivers just sit there, it’s all they can do to handle downtown traffic, dodging all the new construction, but others got a decent rap.

 That was part of small town Austin life, while it would never have occurred to me to chat with the driver on a bus, for example, on a visit to Houston.
 Bus drivers in Austin can get a rap going if they want to, this is a pretty high-brow town.
-Anyway sitting up front with me behind the driver that day was this couple, looked like small town folks, Ma and Pa Peckerwood from Giddings or Milam or some East Texas shithole like Bastrop County before Elon Musk arrived and the City of Bastrop got fern bars and French restaurants, to replace the feed stores and Western wear shops.
+Anyway sitting up front with me behind the driver that day was this couple, looked like small town folks, Ma and Pa Peckerwood from Giddings or Milam or some East Texas shithole like Bastrop County before Elon Musk arrived and the City of Bastrop got fern bars and French restaurants to replace the feed stores and Western wear shops.
 Not to sound all ignorant or bigoted or anything.

-So, like, there were a couple of black guys in the small park on South Congress Avenue, up the hill from Big Stacy Pool, two niggers just chillin', minding their own black business which the U.S. Constitution says a man has a right to do?
+So, like, there were a couple of black guys in the small park on South Congress Avenue, up the hill from Big Stacy, two niggers just chillin', minding their own black business which the U.S. Constitution says a man has a right to do?
 Maybe getting high too which is cool, each to his own herb, indulge or not, that's supposed to be the mantra of this town.
 At least if you white.
 So, like, the bus was stopped at that corner next to the park, waiting for a green light.

 The old guy from Bastrop looks out the window at the two brothers in the park and he speaks to his old lady, straight up like they're still in Bumfuck, East Texas, or wherever, not like he’s in the New Trendyville on the Third Coast where he actually is.